ddeutils/ddedocs/docs/services/azure/batch/az-ba-to-key-vault.md

 - Select your managed identity that was created from above :octicons-arrow-right-24: Click `Add`

 ### 4) Connection Code

+Implement connection code to the Azure Batch Node that use to get any secrets from Azure Key Vault.

 ```python
 from azure.identity import ManagedIdentityCredential